Why do I snore, and should I be worried?

 Is snoring always harmless?

-For many people, snoring is a straightforward mechanical issue — uncomfortable for those nearby, but not medically significant.
+Most snoring is not dangerous, but it is often dismissed too quickly.
+For many people, snoring is a straightforward mechanical issue: uncomfortable for those nearby, but not medically significant.
 However, snoring exists on a spectrum, and at the more serious end lies obstructive sleep apnoea (OSA), a condition in which the airway does not merely narrow but collapses repeatedly during sleep, causing the sleeper to stop breathing momentarily before rousing briefly to restore airflow.

 The transition from benign snoring to sleep apnoea is not always clear-cut, which is why any persistent or loud snoring deserves proper assessment rather than simple reassurance.